SimpleITK/SimpleITKCondaRecipe/README.md

 ### Process

 To build SimpleITK you need to clone this repository and run the build recipe.
-This will create the package appropriate for your currently active Python version (possibly  2.7):
+This will create the package appropriate for your currently active Python version:

 ```
 git clone https://github.com/SimpleITK/SimpleITKCondaRecipe.git